Internal Structural Demolition in Melbourne

 Load-bearing walls are designed as structural support for ceilings, the floor above or the roof of a house.
 Removing these walls weakens the house’s structure which can cause cracking and movement in the structure.
 Prior to any demolition, ensure that the wall is assessed and certified by a structural engineer.
 Non load-bearing walls have less structural importance and may be built with lighter materials to reduce the dead load of the entire house.
 These types of walls can be removed with minimal risk however it’s always best to consult an engineer if you are uncertain!

 2. Getting the required permits

 Before you go ahead and start knocking down walls in your house, you may need a permit from the Victorian Building Authority.
-Any building work which involves work to structural or load-bearing elements may require a permit which you can check here.
+Any building work which involves work to structural or load-bearing elements may require a permit.

 3. What utilities are located within the wall cavity?